anvilistas/anvil-extras/docs/guides/modules/routing.rst

 It is possible to define optional parameters by adding multiple decorators, e.g. one with and one without the key.
-Here is an example that allows to use the ``home page`` with the default empty string and with one optional ``search`` parameter:
+Here is an example that allows using the ``home page`` with the default empty string and with one optional ``search`` parameter:

 .. code:: python